The rule for simplicity is neatly espoused by Joseph Pulitzer:

 - boldness: clear contracts build trust, and help contract users believe in the project and what is needed to achieve its objectives; a bold message is easily grasped.

-- credibility: clear contracts inspire confidence in the contract writer and the users – clear writing is evidence of clear thinking.
+- confidence: clear contracts inspire confidence as there are no misunderstandings and less frustration with the content – clear writing is evidence of clear thinking.

-Simple contracts are also effective as they are more likely to be read, create fewer misunderstandings and less frustration for the users.
-Badly-written contracts lead to increased administration, as well as loss of clients and projects, or more disputes.
+Simple contracts are just as effective as they focus on what really matters to the users, not some esoteric legal point.
+Badly-written contracts lead to increased negotiation time, poor administration, as well as loss of trust between the parties and – at worst – claims or disputes.